 Instantly, you think: “I’ve got to get to the best viewing spots in the country, quickly!”
 Many travelers do this, following the spread of the sakura (cherry blossoms) from the south of Okinawa in February all the way to Hokkaido in May.

 If you ask me, it’s not worth the effort.

-Do… check out your local sakura
+Do… check out your local sakura.

 The very best blossoms might be right where you’re at.
-Every city, town, and prefecture in Japan has a great place to lay down a blanket, crack open an Asahi, and view the pedals falling as gently as snow.
+Every city, town, and prefecture in Japan has a great place to lay down a blanket, crack open an Asahi, and view the petals falling as gently as snow.

 I won’t deny there are some great trees out there, but don’t feel pressured to rush out of town; cherry blossoms bloom for only one week, and even with reliable sakura forecasts, it’s difficult to schedule a holiday precisely around full bloom.